tomchadwin/tom.chadw.in/_posts/2018-07-06-OnceInAGeneration.md

 Let’s apply those arguments to the Haydon Bridge proposal:

-> Cabinet support the proposal to close Bellingham Middle School and extend the age range of Haydon Bridge High School despite the impact this will have on other schools in the Haydon Bridge Partnership.
-This decision was made despite the lack of support from other educational professionals in schools and the widespread objections raised by the community.
+> Cabinet support the proposal to close Bellingham Middle School and extend the age range of Haydon Bridge High School <em>despite</em> the impact this will have on other schools in the Haydon Bridge Partnership.
+This decision was made
+<em>despite</em> the lack of support from other educational professionals in
+schools and the widespread objections raised by the community.

 So it’s all down to votes.
 There are not enough of us in the Haydon Bridge catchment to be worth listening to.
 Northumberland Council no longer